SeisComP/seiscomp/doc/base/api-python-client.rst

        self.commandline().addStringOption("Storage", "directory,o", "Specify the storage directory")

 A new command line option group is added with :func:`addGroup` and then a new option is added to this group which is a string option.
-4 types can be added as options: string, int, double and bool: :func:`addStringOption`, :func:`addIntOption`, :func:`addDoubleOption` and :func:`addBoolOption`.
+Four types can be added
+as options: string, int, double and bool: :func:`addStringOption`, :func:`addIntOption`, :func:`addDoubleOption` and :func:`addBoolOption`.